ParalESN: Enabling parallel information processing in Reservoir Computing: Datasets

 \subsection{Classification}

-In Table \ref{tab:classification_datasets} an overview of the considered classification datasets.
-The validation set is obtained via a $90-10$ stratified split for sMNIST and psMNIST, and via a $70-30$ stratified split for other tasks.
+Table~\ref{tab:classification_datasets} provides an overview of the classification datasets.
+The validation set is obtained via a $90$–$10$ stratified split for sMNIST and psMNIST, and via a $70$–$30$ stratified split for the remaining tasks.
 No data augmentation is applied.